RocketCommunicationsInc/astro-www/src/pages/patterns/navigation.md

 ## Tree Navigation

-Tree Navigation resembles Master-Detail, but uses a hierarchal tree rather than a flat list to drive selection.
+Tree Navigation resembles List-Detail, but uses a hierarchal tree rather than a flat list to drive selection.
 The guidelines you’re reading right now use [Tree Navigation](/components/tree).

 Use Tree Navigation only with a set of objects that fall into a natural single hierarchy, such as sections, chapters, and paragraphs.